 On the side, I've been involved in historical re-enactment since 2003, working mainly within the 15th century.
-In the past 7 years or so I focused on miniature painting and illuminures, manuscripts, pigments... and the list goes on.
+Since 2012 I focused on miniature (book illustration) painting and illuminures, calligraphy, pigments... and the list go on.
 It's a hobby, but it's a big and serious part of my life.

 By the way, this project is based in Denmark, and I'm Portuguese.
 Thank you for reading! : )